xelis-project/xelis-blockchain/README.md

 # XELIS Blockchain

-XELIS is a blockchain made in Rust and powered by Tokio, using account model with a unique P2p in TCP sending data in raw bytes format directly.
+XELIS is a blockchain made in Rust and powered by Tokio, using account model.
+It allows deploy custom assets working exactly like the native coin in transactions and wallet.

-This project is based on an event-driven system combined with the native async/await.
+This project is based on an event-driven system combined with the native async/await and works with a unique and from scratch p2p system.

-Its possible to create transactions, sign them, and introduce them in a block.
-A difficulty adjustment algorithm keeps the average block time to 15 seconds.
+## Objectives

+The main objectives of XELIS are:
+- Provide privacy on transactions / balances.
+- Provide Smart Contracts support.
+- Secure and fast.

+Others objectives in mind are:
+- Provide real custom assets working as the native coin.
+- Designed as CPU/GPU mining friendly to improve decentralization as possible.
+- Simple to use.
+- Community driven decisions.

 ## Config

+### Network

+- Expected Block Time is ~`15` seconds
+- Address prefix is `xel` on mainnet and `xet` for testnet
+- Transaction fee is `0.01000` XEL per KB
+- Full coin can be divided up to `5` decimals
+- Maximum supply is set at `18.4` millions
+- Maximum block size is set at `1.25` MB

 ### Daemon